NisalaTharakaPerera/PowerBI_Tutorial_by_AlexTheAnalyst/README.md

-# Apocolypse Food Prep Tutorial by Alex the Analyst
+# Full Power BI Tutorial by Alex the Analyst

 The following is the link of the youtube playlist: https://youtube.com/playlist?list=PLUaB-1hjhk8HqnmK0gQhfmIdCbxwoAoys